 Natural sweetener in jerky is not necessarily a bad thing.
 It can add balance and complexity to a flavor profile.
 Too much sugar, however, overpowers the natural meat flavor.
 Balance is key.

-Looking to avoid sugar completely?
-A handful of producers are making beef jerky without any added sweeteners or sugar.
-Click here for a range of sugar free beef jerky flavors.
+Is beef jerky ok for keto?
+A handful of jerky producers are making beef jerky without any added sweeteners or sugar.
+Beef jerky options that are free from sugar and carbohydrates are a great snack for the keto diet.
+Interested in trying sugar-free jerky?
+Click for a range of sugar free beef jerky flavors.

 Micronutrients in Beef Jerky